 Awards and Honors

-• 1st Place, Best Lifestyle Feature, Society of Professional Journalists Northwest Chapter (Oregon, Washington, Idaho, Montana, Alaska) for "The Fuzz that Was," cover story for Willamette Week
+• 1st Place, Best Lifestyle Feature, Willamette Week cover story, Society of Professional Journalists Northwest Chapter (Oregon, Washington, Idaho, Montana, Alaska)

 • "Best Writer Keeping Portland in the National Eye," TJ Norris, unBLOGGED, 2007 Northwest Best